zhangjunyi1225054736/ACDT/README.md

 # Introduction
-This is the codes of ICCV workshop paper 《How to Fully Exploit The Abilities of Aerial Image Detectors》.
+This is the codes of ICCV workshop paper # How to Fully Exploit The Abilities of Aerial Image Detectors.
 Our model is based on detectron.pytorch.

 ![image](https://github.com/zhangjunyi1225054736/ACDT/blob/master/Selection_294.png)